-- 1. Gain an introductory overview of what the student is looking for in a school, college, or program, and what the student hopes to gain from working with an Independent Educational Consultant. - 2.
-Use intake procedures that insure the IEC develops an in-depth understanding of the unique characteristics of each student, i.e. unique abilities, and academic learning style, personal characteristics, values, attitudes, feelings, interests, personal strengths and weaknesses, work ethic, aspirations, long-term and short-term goals. - 3.
-Maintain focus on a student who happens to have a disability, not a disabled student. - 4.
-Obtain and evaluate copies of relevant data for the student (school transcripts, high school profile, psychoeducational reports, IEP, 504 Plan, standardized testing). - 5.
-Consult with parents and appropriate professionals to gain a greater understanding of the student's specific learning disability and its impact on academic/social placement needs after obtaining a signed release from the parent or legal guardian and student (dependent upon age). - 6.
-Take a thorough educational history by interviewing parents/guardians and student. - 7.
-Consult with the student to gauge his/her self-knowledge of his/her particular learning profile, disability, strengths, and competency with self-advocacy. - 8.
-Understand and be empathetic to the impact of the student's learning disability on self-determination, self-esteem, and overall self-perspectives. - 9.
-Understand how the student's strengths, weaknesses, and learning disability impact the academic record, GPA, standardized testing scores, essay writing, and subsequent learning support needs.
+- 1. Gain an introductory overview of what the student is looking for in a college or program, and what the student and family hope to gain from working with an IEC. - 2.
+Use intake procedures that ensure the IEC develops an in-depth understanding of the unique characteristics of each student, i.e. unique abilities, academic learning style, learning differences, personal characteristics, values, attitudes, feelings, interests, personal strengths and weaknesses, work ethic, aspirations, long-term and short-term goals. - 3.
+Obtain and evaluate copies of relevant educational records and data for the student (school transcripts, high school profile, psychoeducational/neuropsychological reports, IEP, 504 Plan, standardized test results). - 4.
+Consult and collaborate with parents and appropriate professionals (tutors, therapists, etc.) to gain a greater understanding of the student's specific learning disability and its impact on academic/social placement needs after obtaining a signed release from the parent or legal guardian and student (dependent upon age). - 5.
+Take a thorough educational history by interviewing parents/guardians and students. - 6.
+Consult with the student to gauge his/her self-knowledge of his/her particular learning profile, disability, strengths, and competency with self-advocacy. - 7.
+Understand and be empathetic to the impact of the student's learning differences on selfdetermination, self-esteem, and overall self-perspectives. - 8.
+Understand how the student's strengths, challenges, and learning differences impact the academic record, GPA, standardized testing scores, essay writing, and subsequent learning support needs.